jdeluyck/kcoreorg-website/_posts/2025/2025-05-15-taking-back-control-webpresence-part5.md

   - pangolin
   - newt
   - vaultls
----

-*It's all about the Tunnels, baby!*
+description: It's all about the Tunnels, baby!
 ---

 *This is the fifth installment of a series of posts about taking back control of my web presence.
 [Part 1](/2025/03/15/taking-back-control-webpresence-part1/) is about hosting, [Part 2](/2025/03/30/taking-back-control-webpresence-part2/) talks about DNS, in [Part 3](/2025/04/15/taking-back-control-webpresence-part3/) I rediscover Proxmox and in [Part 4](/2025/04/30/taking-back-control-webpresence-part4/) I move Mastodon around.*